jkljkl1197/DubX-Script/README.md

 Copyright
 ---

-**Copyright 2015 -- sinful, Swordling, and TerminallyChill**
+**Copyright 2015 -- sinful and Swordling**

-Modifications (including forks) of the code to fit personal needs are *not* allowed for any reason without the original authors's consent.
+Forks of the codes are allowed, so please send in pull requests and anything you think might benefit the script and the site!

 This software is not for profit, any extension, or unauthorised person providing this software is not authorised to be in a position of any monetary gain from this use of this software.
 Any and all money gained under the use of the software (which includes donations) must be passed on to the original author.